 This course offers a full training program for advanced graduate and PhD students, as well as post-graduate neurobiologists and medical doctors working in neurosciences.

 Lectures given by distinguished international speakers present new data and ideas on molecular and cellular aspects of the nervous system development, its plasticity and its diseases.

 Practical courses present various animal models (mouse, chick, frog) commonly used in neuroscience research, giving students the opportunity to understand the pros and cons of each technique and to expand their practical skills in carrying out experiments on cell biology, behavioral studies, axonal growth and labeling, drug stereotaxic injection, neuro-anatomy and gene expression analyses using histochemical techniques.

-Candidates must have a good knowledge of basic laboratory techniques to Masters degree level.
-The course committee will evaluate applications.
+Candidates must have a good knowledge of basic laboratory techniques at the Master degree level.
+The committee of the course will evaluate applications.

 B. Barbour (Ecole Normale Supérieure),

 A. Lohof * (Université P. et M. Curie),

 M. Sala (Institut Pasteur),